0xaw128/cyclo/README.md

 * improve the extension parsing and with that include support for more languages (js, py)
 * refactor the nested for loops and if statements to be more rust-like.
     * it works for now but its gross
-* use a different webserver package because warp has a lot of dependencies which increases build times massively. in doing so, the webserver and cyclo can be merged into a single binary
 * maybe live updating of the webserver without needing to refresh the page?
 * progress bar